ejiang/ejiang.github.io/_posts/2014-10-17-Church-Numerals.md

 So what is one then, in this system?
 Following the logic of zero, one would be a function such that:

- - input: some argument f
+ - input: some one argument f
  - output: some function that takes in x and outputs (f x)

 In code, then: